A Tikhonov theorem for McKean-Vlasov two-scale systems and a new application to mean field optimal control problems: Introduction

 with $\widehat\alpha$ satisfying \eqref{eq:critical_Tikhonov}.
 They prove, under suitable conditions, that

 where the limits are understood in the sense of convergence in probability.
 The proof consists of two steps.
 First, the result is established on a short time interval, using the continuous dependence of the solution of a system of SDEs on the parameter $\varepsilon$.
 Second, a stability result is proven in the sense that if the solutions of \eqref{eq:Kabanov_SDE} and \eqref{eq:Kabanovv_SDE_limit} are close on a short time interval, they remain close on $[0,T]$.
 We refer to the monograph \cite{book_two_scales} for a thorough analysis of two-scale stochastic systems.
 Along the same lines, the result has been generalized to the infinite-dimensional case in \cite{BG06}, see also \cite{Schwiech21}.
 A different strand of literature, which has its origin in Bogoliubov's averaging principle, studies the case of $\beta^\varepsilon=\sqrt{\varepsilon}$.
 Unlike the present setting, the formal limit as $\varepsilon\to 0$ in the second equation of \eqref{eq:Kabanov_SDE} does not correspond to $B=0$, but to an ergodic SDE for the fast variable.
-This case requires completely different techniques and we refer to \cite{CF09,book_Random_pert} for classical references, as well as to \cite{GT21,GT22,RSX21} for more recent results.
+This case requires completely different techniques and we refer to \cite{CF09,book_Random_pert} for classical references, as well as to \cite{bandini2024singular,GT21,GT22,RSX21} for more recent results.

-Our first main result is Theorem \ref{T:Convergence} which is our version of Tikhonov theorem.
-The first novelty is that we prove a stronger convergence on the slow variable and a weaker convergence on the fast variable.
+Our first main results are Theorems \ref{T:Convergence} and \ref{T:ConvergenceII}, which correspond to our two formulations of the Tikhonov theorem.
+In particular, Theorem \ref{T:Convergence} applies to the McKean-Vlasov version of \eqref{eq:Kabanov_SDE} (see system \ref{TwoScale}).
+On the other hand, Theorem \ref{T:ConvergenceII} applies to a class of coupled forward-backward systems which arise in the study of mean field control problems, as described in Section \ref{sec:control}.
+In both theorems we prove a stronger convergence on the slow variable and a weaker convergence on the fast variable.
 The latter allows to get a possibly discontinuous process in the limit, which is relevant for our application to optimal control problems.
 The second novelty is that our proof is based on a completely different approach with respect to the classical literature and this allows us to easily include the McKean-Vlasov case.
 We stress however that this result is new even in the classical setup.
-In the second part of the paper we use two-scale systems to approximate stochastic optimal control problems.
-It is well known that the Pontryagin stochastic maximum principle reduces the problem to solving a system of forward-backward stochastic differential equations (FBSDEs) of the following form: